Become an apprentice

 If you have, it is likely that you have used project management skills.

 Every industry employs project managers or uses project management skills, although the responsibilities of individual project managers vary according to the type of organisation they work for and their position.
 Project management is a growing profession with good career prospects.
 Project management is well established in the construction, information technology and engineering industries.
-Employers in a wide range of other industries, including air transport, armed forces, charities, government departments, hospital trusts, retailers and rail transport, are also now recruiting project managers.
+Employers in a wide range of other industries, including air transport, armed forces, charities, government departments, hospital trusts, financial services, retailers and rail transport, are also now recruiting project managers.